 - National Hispanic Recognition Program (NHRP) Scholarship: This scholarship is another popular PSAT financial aid option for Hispanic and Latino students.
 It is awarded to students who score 2.5% on the PSAT/NMSQT test in their respective regions.

-- Other college and university-based scholarships: Apart from the scholarships mentioned above, different institutions offer several other college and university-based financial aid programs to students who get specific PSAT/NMSQT scores.
+- Other college and university-based scholarships: Apart from the abovementioned scholarships, different institutions offer several other college and university-based financial aid programs to students who get specific PSAT/NMSQT scores.
 You can look for PSAT/NMSQT scholarships on websites like Scholarships.com or Cappex.

 What are the eligibility criteria for PSAT scholarships?

-Different PSAT scholarships have other eligibility criteria.
+Different PSAT scholarships have different eligibility criteria.
 In this section, we will examine the eligibility requirements for the National Merit Scholarship.
-Being a national-level academic competition, the National Merit Scholarship has several strict eligibility criteria.
+The National Merit Scholarship is a national-level academic competition with several strict eligibility criteria.

 To make sure you know exactly what you need to apply, here are the requirements from the National Merit Scholarship program:

 - Take the PSAT/NMSQT in the specified year of the high school program and no later than the third year in grades 9 through 12, regardless of grade classification or educational pattern.